 If your couples are getting married outside, suggest a shift in their timeline, so they’re not getting married when it’s too hot.
 Their guests will thank you!

 Victoria Lartey-Williams, owner and lead event planner at Victorious Events NYC, recommends, “Try to avoid setting your ceremony start time for the hottest part of the day, which is usually mid-afternoon in most places.
 Instead, consider an early evening start.
 The temperature will have cooled down a bit, and everyone will feel much more comfortable.
 And you’ll also give yourself more time in the earlier part of the day for a more leisurely beauty prep or to just relax.”

-Prepare for outdoor elements
+Prepare for outdoor summer event elements

 “You don’t want to forget critters, as sometimes they like to be a part of the festivities as well,” says Sheils.
 “Stock up on bug spray or have citronella stickers available for guest use to ensure everyone is comfortable.”

 Casa Marina Event Layout using Allseated VISION+

 5 Mistakes To Avoid When Planning An Outdoor Summer Event

 A big part of mapping out a successful outdoor summer event is the careful planning that goes into ensuring clients and guests are comfortable, hydrated, and enjoying themselves.
 Without further ado, here are five things you’ll want to avoid when looking ahead to this year’s summer celebrations.

 When temperatures rise, you need to be careful about what you’re sourcing for design and décor — not everything is weather-friendly (especially when you consider those surprise summer showers!).